 Want to keep track of how your SEO optimization efforts are working?
 So did we!
 That’s why the MonsterInsights team created an integration with the All in One SEO plugin to track your TruSEO scores in Google Analytics and WordPress.

-To set it up, follow the steps below.
+Here’s how to set it up.
 Don’t have MonsterInsights installed yet?
-Follow our installation and setup guide.
+Follow our installation and setup guide first.

-- That’s it!
-You’ll now see a report on your TruSEO scores within your WordPress dashboard, in the Dimensions report.
+That’s it.
+You’ll now see a report on your TruSEO scores right in your WordPress dashboard, in the Dimensions report.
 For directions on finding this report, read How to View Custom Dimensions in Google Analytics.

 Get Started with MonsterInsights Today!